dym-sh/y-sh/readme.md

 ## use
 `y <URL>`
-(edit paths on top of the file to follow your personal preferences)
+(edit paths on top of the file to set your personal preferences)

 ## requires